-- C-1 Fully describe all of the goods you have exported to Australia during the review period.
-Include specification details and any technical and illustrative material that may be helpful in identifying, or classifying, the exported goods. - C-2 List each type of goods exported to Australia (these types should cover all types listed in spreadsheet "Australian sales" see section B of this questionnaire). - C-3 If you sell like goods on the domestic market, for each type that your company has exported to Australia during the review period (, list the most comparable model(s) sold domestically; - and provide a detailed explanation of the differences where those goods sold domestically (ie. the like goods see explanation in glossary) are not identical to goods exported to Australia.
+C-1 Fully describe all of the goods you have exported during the review period.
+Include specification details and any technical and illustrative material that may be helpful in identifying, or classifying, the exported goods.

+C-2 List each type of goods exported to other countries (including Australia).

+- C-3 If you sell like goods on the domestic market, for each type that your company has exported during the review period, list the most comparable model(s) sold domestically; - and provide a detailed explanation of the differences where those goods sold domestically (ie. the like goods see explanation in glossary) are not identical to goods exported.